Your Child's Checkup: 18 Years

 - have long-term plans for the future

-Here are some things to keep in mind until the next routine visit:
+Here are some things to keep in mind until your next checkup:

 - Prevent gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.

 - Talk to your doctor if you're concerned about your living situation.
 Do you have enough food, a safe place to live, and health insurance?
 You doctor can point you toward community resources or refer you to a social worker who can help.